 Working towards an event (and medal) that you will enjoy, that is involved in your particular fandom, or that benefits a charity that you believe in, can add an extra pep into your step.

 Cheaper and Charitable

 Virtual races are way cheaper than real life races since they don’t have to pay for permits, insurance, road closures, food, porta-potties and the million other things that make up a ‘real’ race.
-For example, as of this writing, the Disney virtual 5Ks are $40, compared to the $80 it costs to register for a ‘real’ 5Ks.
+For example, as of this writing, the Disney virtual 5Ks are $40, compared to the $80+ it costs to register for IRL 5Ks.

 Many virtual races also have a large charitable component, with the majority of money raised going to a charity.
-For example, $21 of the $25 entry fee to the Hogwarts races goes to charity.
+For example, $21 of the $25 entry fee to the Hogwarts races goes to charity (and is tax-deductible).

-If you are doing a ‘real’ 5k, and have a bad race, that’s it.
+If you are doing a ‘real’ 5k and you have a bad race, that’s it.
 That was your chance.

 You Know You Won’t Be Last